Colorado Plant Ecosystems

 Ponderosa pine and Douglas-fir are tolerant of mid-elevation conditions, including a longer growing season than at higher elevation, warm summers, cold winters, and intermittent summer moisture.
 The understory community is dependent on the amount of light and moisture available.
-Ponderosa pine forests tend to be more open than Douglas-fir and have greater understory diversity.
+Ponderosa pine forests tend to be more open than Doulas-fir and have greater understory diversity.
 Douglas-fir tends to naturally grow closer together, which restricts the growth of most other plants.

 Englemann spruce, subalpine fir, limber pine and bristlecone pine are common inhabitants of the subalpine ecosystem.
 The zone ranges from 9,500 to 11,400 feet and is characterized by a short growing season, high snowfall and cold temperatures, and locally strong winds.

-The alpine zone exists at elevations above treeline throughout the Rocky Mountains.
-Treeline ranges from 11,200 feet in northern Colorado to around 12,000 feet in southern Colorado.
+The alpine zone exists at elevations above tree line throughout the Rocky Mountains.
+Tree line ranges from 11,200 feet in northern Colorado to around 12,000 feet in southern Colorado.
 Herbaceous plants and low growing woody shrubs frequent this harsh environment.
 Successful species must complete growth and reproduction in the short growing season available and withstand strong winds and intense sunlight.

 The ecosystem that a particular plant species inhabits is a function of the many environmental conditions of a site.
-Plants thrive in specific areas because conditions allow them to out compete or coexist with other species.
-Plant communities are adapted to specific conditions, including sun or shade, wet or day and long or short growing season.
+Plants thrive in specific areas because conditions allow them to outcompete or coexist with other species.
+Plant communities are adapted to specific conditions, including sun or shade, wet or dry and long or short growing season.
 Many plant species are adapted to survive drought, wind or fire.
 In addition, plants must be able to reproduce successfully; each species has specific conditions for germination and seedling growth.

 There are rarely clear dividing lines between ecosystems.
 The edges of individual ecosystems intermingle in transition zones, with grassland species growing among Ponderosa pines and stands of subalpine fir surrounded by alpine wildflowers.

 All ecosystems have areas into which water drains.
 The edges of lakes, ponds, streams and rivers are referred to generally as riparian areas and are further defined by the ecosystem where they are found.
-The plant species found within these narrow bands differ by elevation, but are dominated by plants that prefer high moisture levels or tolerate being partially submerged during high runoff.
-Cottonwoods, willows, alders, plums, poison ivy, cattails and tall-grass species are common in these moist areas.
+The plant species found within these narrow bands differ by elevation, but are dominated by plants that prefer high moisture levels or tolerate being partially submerged during periods of high runoff.
+Cottonwoods, willows, alders, plums, poison ivy, cattails and tall-grass species are common in these riparian areas.